 Looking for vegan restaurants in Oxford?
 These are our favourite spots.

-Eating plant-based in this pretty city couldn’t be easier.
+Eating plant-based in this lovely city couldn’t be easier.
 In fact, you won’t struggle in the slightest thanks to the abundance of liberal uni students causing plenty of vegan joints to pop up in recent years.

 Whether you’re in the mood for a filthy burger, a hearty chow mein, or a light bite to eat, Oxford has got it covered… and then some.
 Let’s explore.